 - To maintain a comprehensive Accessibility Policy and a multi-year Accessibility Plan.

 - To provide, through our ongoing work, a range of accessibility services and support for people with disabilities.

 - To ensure that our information and communications to Associates, Collectors and Partners are accessible.

 Complying with the Accessibility Standards for Customer Service regulation

 LoyaltyOne has been in compliance with the Accessible Customer Service Standards Regulation since 2012.
 We continue to ensure that in our day-to-day activities, we fulfill all the requirements of this Regulation in keeping with the principles of dignity, independence, equality and integration.
 For example:

 - LoyaltyOne ensures that all new staff receive training on the requirements of the Regulation, with particular emphasis on how to serve and communicate with all people.

-- We welcome feedback in person, by mail or email, by telephone and by fax.
+- We welcome feedback in person, by mail, email and by telephone.
 The public is encouraged to provide feedback using the “Contact Us” area of the LoyaltyOne website.
-All feedback is sent to the appropriate General Manager for review and action.
+All feedback is sent to the appropriate Associate for review and action.